 The work of the fellowship enables students to contribute to the effort of advancing and addressing legal issues in policing and public safety.
 It provides students an opportunity to develop their research, writing, management and presentation skills through practical real world research.
 Students will focus on policing issues in their local community, while also contributing to the national conversation on policing.

-In June 2025, fellows will attend the Law of the Police Conference.
-At the conference, fellows will share out any completed research and their ideas for their future work as part of the fellowship.
-This will be a unique opportunity to receive feedback from academics in the field.
-Fellows will also attend panels to learn more about research and scholarship in the policing realm.
+In June 2026, fellows will have the opportunity to attend the Law of the Police Conference.
+At the conference, fellows from the previous cohort will share out their completed projects.
+This will be a unique opportunity to network with academics in the field and to attend panels to learn more about research and scholarship in the policing realm.
+In June 2027, fellows will have the opportunity to present their completed projects.

 Fellows will be expected to devote an average of five hours/week to fellowship work, including research, meetings, and fellowship events.
-The 2025-2026 fellowship will run from May 2025 through April 2026, with fellows expected to continue their work through the summer and school year.
+The entire cohort of fellows will meet once a month for an hour on the last Sunday of each month.
+Additionally, fellows will meet in small groups once a month for an hour to collaborate and provide feedback on their work.
+Attendance at each of these meetings is mandatory.
+The 2026-2027 fellowship will run from May 2026 through April 2027, with fellows expected to continue their work through the summer and school year.
+Fellows will have the option to extend their fellowship for two more months to cover preparation for their presentations at the Law of the Police Conference.

 Applicants are not expected to have any prior experience; the only requirement is the successful completion of their 1L year.